CYBERSOLDIERwastaken/CYBERSOLDIERwastaken/README.md

 - 🟥 I'm from Turkey
 - 👀 I’m interested in Python, Java, C# and Javascript
 - 🌱 I’m currently learning C# and Javascript
 - 📫 How to reach me ...
-You can't reach me b bbut my Discord is: CYBER SOLDIER#9459
+You can't reach me but my Discord is: CYBER SOLDIER#9459
 - ヾ(≧▽≦*)o